noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 15/7/2020 01:48 an horror film streamed directly to my visual cortex doing a dream injection.
 Saray love horror.
 I cannot sleep again because of sexual harassment with the voice of my mother.
 In reality is the Francesca crew.
 Until 5 of clock those idiots follow with dream injections and speak about violence.
 Are Italians that want to destroy Barcelona with little Mafia rules.
 They have only destroy our beloved city.
 - 15/7/2020 17:00 just during the "siesta" with dream injection they say to me that I'm not accepted in the drug scene, who question this?, and I see my mother doing me sexual violence as usual.
 - 15/7/2020 21:36 a very important person say that he will kill me.
+- 15/7/2020 23:50 the same person say to me another time if I want to die.

 ![July 31 StopElectronicTorture](http://telecomlobby.com/Images/gangstalking_tortures_humiliations_day_against.webp)